 Symbiosis at its finest, amiright?

 So, what would happen without coral reefs?
 Will the food chain collapse?
 Will the next links of the chain progressively disappear just like the corals?
-Answer is probably yes.

-4. Coral reefs provide food and money to many human communities
+3. Coral reefs provide food and money to many human communities

 Also, the Great Barrier Reef generates more than 1.5 billion dollars every year for the Australian economy alone, from fishing and tourism.